Planning a trip to Spain – The Best Cities to visit in 2018

 According to legend, Seville was founded by none other than Hercules.
 Located on the Guadalquivir river banks, Seville is a product of its rich history – Moorish, medieval and Roman.
 Seville’s Alcázar is a sight to behold.
 This Moorish palace was built in the 1300s and is a UNESCO World Heritage site.
 This historic monument will take your breath away.

 Walking around Cordoba will make you feel like you are immersed in the city’s rich history.
+If you’re a history buff and you’re planning a trip to Spain, Cordoba should be top priority!
 Having once been the capital of Islamic Spain, Cordoba is full of monuments that celebrate Moorish traditions as well as the Jewish ones.
 But one building stands taller than others – the Mezquita.
 Córdoba’s great mosque and one of the world’s most phenomenal Islamic architectural achievements, the Mezquita’s beauty is beyond words.

 Madrid is the epitome of life and energy.
 Spain’s capital is historic, modern, passionate and cosmopolitan.
 The city’s architecture is diverse and breathtaking – medieval, contemporary and Baroque styles, all reside together in glorious harmony.
 Madrid is also foodies’ heaven, from traditional tapas to gourmet restaurants.

-You can also read our post about the 10 most charming small towns in Spain!
+You may also enjoy our post about the 10 most charming small towns in Spain!